DocNow/docnow/README.md

 block port 25.

-If you look in your `docnow/settings.py` file you should see a commented out section that tells DocNow to use Google as an mail server.
+If you look in your `docnow/settings.py` file you should see a commented out section that tells DocNow to use Google as an email server.
 Try adding your Google username/password and registering again.

 [Git]: https://git-scm.com/